 Do you know what's on your employees' mobile devices?
-According to Verizon’s 2022 Data Breach Investigations Report, human error accounted for 82% of data breaches.
+According to Verizon’s 2024 Data Breach Investigations Report, human error accounted for 68% of data breaches.
 The solution isn't necessarily a broad-based ban on personal app usage in the workplace.
-Rather, it's time for security pros to double down on endpoint security.
+Instead, it's time for security pros to double down on endpoint security.

 What is an Endpoint Security Strategy?

 Every device connected to your company's network represents a potential path to entry.
-An app that contains malware on one employee's smartphone could potentially allow hackers to gain access to your customers' personal identity information (PII).
-As the volume of endpoints has exploded, automated security has grown increasingly important.
+For example, an app containing malware on one employee's smartphone could allow hackers to access your customers' personal identity information (PII).
+As the number of endpoints has exploded, automated security has grown increasingly important.

-Endpoint security is defined as the policy-based administration of security protocol over various network elements.
+Endpoint security is the policy-based administration of security protocol over various network elements.
 The specific endpoints included in your strategy can vary but may include:

 • Computers